• Skip to primary navigation

 • Transfer the mixture to a piping bag with a tip of choice and pipe desired shapes.

 • Bake in the preheated 200-degree oven for 60-90 minutes depending on size.
 You will know they are done when the outsides feel dry, and when you slightly press into one, it will bounce back.
+These cookies do not spread; they will puff a little.

 • Turn off the oven and let the cookies completely cool before removing them from the oven.

 • Remove and enjoy!
-Store in an airtight container, at room temperature, up to a week for best results
+Store in an airtight container, at room temperature, up to a week for best results.

 Notes

+Making meringue pops: If making them into pops, I like to pipe a little line down first and then place the stick over before finishing the design on the top.
+This ensures the stick is in the pop.
 When making pops, pipe the design over the stick.
-I’ve used candy sticks, wooden sticks, and even sturdy paper straws for these.
+I’ve used candy sticks and craft wooden sticks for these.
 The oven temperature is really low, so they won’t burn as they bake.

 Reader Interactions